-Trump threatens to nix meeting with China’s Xi Jinping over trade tensions
+Trump to hit China with 100 percent tariff amid escalating trade spat

 China described the new rules as necessary to protect its national security interests.
 But in his lengthy post to Truth Social, Trump slammed the country for seeking to corner the rare-earths industry.

-“They are becoming very hostile, and sending letters to Countries throughout the World, that they want to impose Export Controls on each and every element of production having to do with Rare Earths, and virtually anything else they can think of, even if it’s not manufactured in China,” Trump wrote.

 The Republican president warned he would counter with protectionist moves and seek to restrict China from accessing industries the US holds sway over.

-“There is no way that China should be allowed to hold the World ‘captive,’ but that seems to have been their plan for quite some time, starting with the “Magnets” and, other Elements that they have quietly amassed into somewhat of a Monopoly position,” Trump said.

-“But the U.S. has Monopoly positions also, much stronger and more far reaching than China’s.
-I have just not chosen to use them, there was never a reason for me to do so — UNTIL NOW!”
+The Trump administration had previously imposed massive tariffs on China, one of the US’s largest trading partners.

 The US has previously taken aggressive steps aimed at hobbling China’s tech sector, which it views as a key competitor to its own.